YottaDB/YDBDoc/GTMAdminOps/gde.rst

 * The maximum size of a database file is 1,040,187,392(992Mi) blocks.

-* The default ALLOCATION was chosen for initial development and experimentation with GT.M.
+* The default ALLOCATION was chosen for initial development and experimentation with YottaDB.
 Because file fragmentation impairs performance, make the initial allocation for production files and large projects large enough to hold the anticipated contents of the file for a length of time consistent with your UNIX file reorganization schedule.

  **--[NO]AS[YNCIO]**